CloudLabsAI-Azure/Hybrid-Identity-with-Entra-ID/Labfiles/Lab05-Setup-MFA-and-Conditional-Access.md

 ### Task 1: Validate sign-in before enabling conditional access with MFA

+In this task, you validate the current sign-in process for a user before setting up conditional access with MFA.
+This involves signing into Outlook on the Web using only the password, confirming that MFA is not currently required, and then signing out.

 1. On the taskbar, select **Microsoft Edge**.

 2. In the address bar, enter **outlook.office.com** and press Enter.